M&S revamps clothing to reverse sales fall

-LONDON Britain's biggest clothing retailer, Marks & Spencer Group Plc, said on Tuesday it would focus on better quality and styles in womenswear as it attempts to reverse nearly two years of falling sales.
+LONDON Britain's biggest clothing retailer, Marks & Spencer Group Plc (MKS.L), said on Tuesday it would focus on better quality and styles in womenswear as it attempts to reverse nearly two years of falling sales.

 "Recently, the world has changed at a greater pace than we have - fashion is faster, it's more accessible and our customers are increasingly fashion literate," John Dixon, executive director of general merchandise, told reporters and analysts in a strategy update that accompanied a preview of M&S' eagerly awaited new autumn/winter ranges.